Cross-Chain Functionality

 Messaging Status Controls: The messaging hub can be put into various states to control message creation and execution:

-Status 1: Full operation (create and execute messages)
+Status 1: Full operation (create and execute messages).

-Status 2: Execute-only mode (no new messages)
+Status 2: Execute-only mode (no new messages).

-Status 3: Complete pause (no operations)
+Status 3: Complete pause (no operations).

 Guardian Validation: Uses Wormhole guardians to validate cross-chain messages through VAA signatures.